-IMPORTANT U.S.A NOTICE: As of last update on March 1, 2017, Party Poker still does not accept US players for real money nor has a US license to operate in the US except in the state of New Jersey; nj.partypoker.com.
+IMPORTANT U.S.A NOTICE: As of the last update on May 1, 2017, Party Poker still does not accept US players for real money nor has a US license to operate in the US except in the state of New Jersey; nj.partypoker.com.
 Launch in New Jersey was November 25, 2013 under the bwin.party company, and it’s only available to poker players physically located in New Jersey.
 If you want a similar type of site and are not in New Jersey we recommend IgnitionPoker.eu (previously known as Bovada) which accepts most US states and in my mind is more legit than any US based site.
 See our homepage for more options but this is no doubt the most legit site out there and the only one I recommend to my friends who ask.

 The Story of Party Poker